xpack-3rd-party/arm-cmsis-core-m-xpack/README-MAINTAINER-XPACK.md

 ### Link to central store

-When installed as a dependency to a project, the folder in the central store is set to read-only, to prevent inadvertend changes.
+When installed as a dependency to a project, the folder in the central store is set to read-only, to prevent inadvertent changes.

-For development purposes, sometimes projects need writable access.
+For development purposes, sometimes projects need writeable access.

 This can be achieved via links, similarly to npm links.